 At some point, much later in life, I began to loosen the grip on the belief of the “good” in all people.
 Of course, as an adult, I was facing a much different world than the one my mother witnessed growing up.
 I sometimes think the world in on a fast-track to hell and we are all too busy bashing politics and staring into our smartphones to even notice.

 I would like to think that our family began as inherently good.
 All these years later though, following my mother’s death, I am left to wonder just where things started to go south.
 In my dad’s case, maybe it involved my birth and my mom’s struggle with ovarian cancer.

 She was diagnosed while pregnant with me.
 The diagnosis caused her to worry about two frightening outcomes.
-One – that she wouldn’t survive long enough to raise me.
-Two – I might be born with cancer, or at a greater risk.
+One, that she wouldn’t survive long enough to raise me.
+Two, that I might be born with cancer, or at a greater risk.
 Fortunately, neither of those two scenarios came to pass.
 Once I was born and after a hysterectomy, our lives continued but were changed.

-Mom was very overprotective of me, her brand new breach baby born prematurely with a case of bronchitis.
+Mom was very overprotective of me, her brand new, breach baby born prematurely with a case of bronchitis.
 I am sure both my father and brother felt left out.
 Years later, she confided in me that my brother once announced that “He would never have kids, because you always have to do things for them.”
-It is certainly true that she did a lot for me.
+It is certainly true, she did a lot for me.